 - Players talking about particular cities

-- Which colour train cards other players are picking up
+- Which color train cards other players are picking up

-- Players looking frustrated when you play trains on a particular route
+- Players look frustrated when you play trains on a particular route

 - Which areas of the board players are looking at